 WHAT TO CARRY - DAYPACKS

-On the trail you should carry a day pack with your camera, water bottle or bladder, insect repellant, snacks, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need before dinner as horses do not walk alongside you.
+On the trail you should carry a day pack with your camera, water bottle or bladder, snacks, hand sanitizer, face mask, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need before dinner as horses do not walk alongside you.
 A recommended packing list is sent after you book the trip and can be found below under the “what to pack for your trek” tab.
+We will provide you with a dry bag for your overnight gear to be carried by porters.
 Your bag will be waiting for you at every campsite.
-We will provide you with a duffel bag for extra luggage to be carried by horses.
 Yes we do offer luggage storage and most hotels/hostels in Cusco also offer this service.

 Passport: We need a photo of your passport bio page ASAP in order to book the above items (your permit being very time sensitive) in your name (Peruvian Government Requirement).
 Please note that each traveler is responsible for knowing the re-entry rules for their country of residence/citizenship.
 Some countries require 6 months of passport validity beyond the final date of travel.
 Please ensure that your passport is up to date and meets your country and residency requirements.
 We can use an old/expiring passport to book your permit/tickets but we will need a copy of the updated passport as soon as you receive it in order to update your tickets.